tprasadtp/protonvpn-docker/README.md

 > Its user's responsibility to ensure that server specified is available
 > under your subscription and supports required features, like P2P, Streaming etc.
 > Use `--p2p`, `--streaming`, `--secure-core` flags to enable client side validations.
-> - Automatic server selection for `P2P`, `RANDOM` and other shortcuts are not supported.
-> Use a fully qualified DNS name (as shown in ProtonVPN website) or a server name like `NL-#1`.
-> See [this](https://github.com/tprasadtp/protonvpn-docker/blob/master/docs/faq.md#why-automatic-server-selection-is-not-supported) for more info.

 ## KillSwitch